Introduction to Data Collection Methods - Types, Uses, and Steps

 If you have a business website or application, this will be a great data collection method.
 There is a huge opportunity for data collection every time a customer interacts with your website or application.

 Everything from how many people visited your site to which part of the website is most visited could be gathered into datasets and drawn insights from.
-May websites also provide analytics tools to improve business which is utilized for data collection.
+Many websites also provide analytics tools to improve business which is utilized for data collection.

 Transaction data tracking